Medically reviewed by Drugs.com. Last updated on Dec 2, 2022.

 - If you are a woman, tell your healthcare provider if you know or think you are pregnant.
 CT scans are not used on pregnant women because of the risk to the unborn baby.

 - Contrast liquid is given to help polyps and other problems show up better in the x-ray pictures.
 Tell your healthcare provider if you have ever had an allergic reaction to contrast liquid.

 - Talk to your healthcare provider about all the medicines and supplements you take.
 You will need to stop taking medicines that contain aspirin or iron for 7 days before your colonoscopy.
-If you take an anticoagulant, such as warfarin, ask when you should stop taking it.
+If you take a blood thinner, such as warfarin, ask when you should stop taking it.

 How should I prepare for my virtual colonoscopy?

 Your healthcare provider will have you prepare your bowels before your procedure.
 Your bowels will need to be empty before your procedure to allow him or her to see your colon clearly.

 - Start a clear liquid diet 1 to 2 days before your procedure.
 Clear liquids include plain gelatin, unsweetened fruit juices, clear soup, and broth.
 Do not drink any liquid that is blue, red, or purple.

 - Do not eat foods that are hard to digest.
 These include fruits, vegetables, cereal, nuts, peas, beans, popcorn, and tomatoes.
 Ask your healthcare provider for a list of foods to avoid.
 If you are having an MRI colonoscopy, you may also need to avoid any food that contains manganese (a metal), such as chocolate.